Lumbar Nerve Roots

 - Other forms of sciatica

 Treatment of these conditions can usually be managed with the help of a physician, through a combination of low-impact exercises, stretching, anti-inflammatory medication and heat therapy.
 In the event that these conservative treatments are insufficient, other options, including surgery, may be considered.
 If this is your situation, contact Laser Spine Institute to learn about minimally invasive, outpatient spine procedures to decompress lumbar nerve roots.
 Our effective alternative to traditional open back surgery is an excellent way to help alleviate back pain without the recovery, rehabilitation and expense of more traditional surgeries.
-Call us today to schedule a complimentary initial consultation and for a free review of your CT scan or MRI.
+Call us today to schedule an initial consultation and for a review of your CT scan or MRI.